-The Human-Computer Interaction Institute (HCII) in the Carnegie Mellon University School of Computer Science (SCS) is currently accepting applications for the following programs.
+The Human-Computer Interaction Institute in the Carnegie Mellon University School of Computer Science (SCS) is currently accepting applications for the following academic programs.

-Students in this rigorous doctoral program select one of our emphasis areas for their Ph.D. research -- social computing, research through design, technical HCI and learning sciences -- or propose another area that better matches their interests.
+Students in this rigorous doctoral program can select an emphasis area for their Ph.D. research from the areas of social computing, research through design, technical HCI and learning sciences, or they can or propose another area that better matches their interests.

-Students in the 12-month, professional Masters in Human-Computer Interaction program begin with a solid foundation of HCI methodologies, customize the program with interdisciplinary electives, and finish the program with the flagship MHCI Capstone course -- a user-centered research and design team project with an external industry client.
+The 12-month, professional Masters in Human-Computer Interaction program begins in August.
+MHCI students begin with a solid foundation of HCI methodologies, customize the program with interdisciplinary electives, and finish the program with the flagship MHCI Capstone course -- a user-centered research and design team project with an external industry client.

 The METALS program applies HCI and psychology principles to the science and experience of learning.
 Students design, develop and evaluate educational technologies and learning environments during this program that also ends with a final Capstone project.

-This year, the CMU School of Computer Science started a new undergraduate primary major in human-computer interaction.
-Prospective students can now apply to the School of Computer Science and, once accepted, have the opportunity to declare their major in the spring semester of freshman year.
+The Carnegie Mellon University School of Computer Science now offers an undergraduate primary major in human-computer interaction.
+Prospective students can apply to the School of Computer Science and, once accepted, have the opportunity to declare their major in the spring semester of their first year.

 Learn more about the BS in HCI program or apply now via Carnegie Mellon University Undergraduate Admissions.